currentsauce/currentsauce.github.io/WIP/2025-09-23-OutdoorLads-LED-Matrix.md

 8. LEDs must be able to be driven rapidly to sustain a video-quality refresh rate

-Yes - 50 FPS
+Yes - I think it managaes about 50 FPS.
+It looks very fluid and the refresh rate is not noticeable at all.

 9. Total cost of parts must be below £300

 Yes!
 Can you believe that?
-It cost a total of £275.22. *(I do wonder how much my time would have cost, haha)*
+It cost a total of £275.22.
+Of course some of the parts were what I had in my collection, but these were not significantly expensive items.
+Annoyingly, I had to buy a special Dell PSU for the Tablet, which was £14.39, and the tablet mount was £17.50.
+Since scrapping the tablet, this is £31.89 of wasted cost - damn it! *(I do wonder how much my time would have cost, haha)*